Surnames covered in our DNA project:

 The current banner shows Alnwick Castle, in Northumberland - a county in the far north east of England, bordering Scotland.
 This region is home to a number of Appleby lines - and our DNA project has confirmed genetic connections between several of these, which also match lines in Canada, USA and Ireland.

 The Master Name Index opens as a pdf file and includes the names of all individuals shown on the Family Trees included on this website to date.
-The list is sorted by surname (all Appleby variants are grouped together) then forename, and as well as known dates of birth and death shows the name of the Family Tree in which each individual appears.
+The list is sorted by surname (all Appleby variants are grouped together) then forename, and as well as known dates of birth and death, shows the name and line number of the Family Tree in which each individual appears.
+Make a note of the details of your ancestor's Family Tree Name, Number and Region - you will need it to find their tree on the website!!

-The list currently includes over 7,350 individuals; the pdf is 86 pages long.
+The list currently includes 8,360 individuals; the pdf is 89 pages long - so please do NOT attempt to print it!

 The name index is updated each time a new tree is added to this website.